zixuan75/new-react-progress-bar/README.md

 :rainbow: This is also one of the hardest projects I've worked on.

 It is also currently the fastest-growing project I've worked on.
+The project still doesn't work on phones but we're trying to fix that.
+Some of the contents that you see on computers overflow on phones.